-- both the reconstructed vertex and the light seen first inside the most outer string layer of the detector, the green polygon (layer 5) - the first light in the event was seen between $\pm 430$ meters in depth and the reconstructed vertex position Z was between $\pm 450$ meters in the detector. - the earliest hit in the event occurred in any but the seven topmost DOMs - FillRatio higher than 0.6
+- both the reconstructed vertex and the light seen first inside the most outer string layer of the detector, the green polygon (layer 5) - the first light in the event was seen between ± 430 meters in depth and the reconstructed vertex position Z was between ± 450 meters in the detector. - the earliest hit in the event occurred in any but the seven topmost DOMs - FillRatio higher than 0.6

 The partially contained branch consisted of the events with the reconstructed vertex position Z below the IceCube detector between -600 and -500 meters, or near the outside boundry of the IceCube detector - between green and dashed black polygons.
-Only the fully contained events selection criteria are described.

-Next, the fully contained events seen by 4 or more strings and with the reconstructed energy was higher that 10 TeV were selected.
-Then, further quality criteria e.g. on the development of the hit pattern in time (TimeSplitPosition), were applied.
+Next, further quality criteria e.g. on the development of the hit pattern in time (TimeSplit-Position), were applied.